Research & Analysis Wing: Canada

-Kanishka Bombing case: On 23 June 1985 Air India's Flight 182 was blown up near Ireland and 329 people died.
+Kanishka Bombing case: On 23 June 1985 Air India's Flight 182 was blown up near Ireland and 339 people died.
 On the same day, another explosion took place at Tokyo's Narita airport's transit baggage building where baggage was being transferred from Cathay Pacific Flight No CP 003 to Air India Flight 301 which was scheduled for Bangkok.
 Both aircraft were loaded with explosives from Canadian airports.
 Flight 301 got saved because of a delay in its departure.
-This was considered as a major setback to R&AW for failing to gather enough intelligence about the Khalistani militants.
+This was considered as a major setback to R&AW for failing to gather enough intelligence about the Khalistani organisation.

 In April 2020, it was reported that R&AW and IB had launched an extensive operation in 2009–2015, to influence the Canadian government and politicians into supporting India's interests.

 Canada has long being accused by India for being a safe haven for Khalistani separatists.

 In July 2020, Canada put two Sikh men on Passenger Protect, the Canadian no-fly list, after Canadian Security Intelligence Service had received information from R&AW that both intended to travel to Pakistan and carry out an ISI-backed terrorist attack inside India.
 One of the men was identified as the son of Lakhbir Singh Rode, a well-known Khalistani separatist.

 On 19 June 2023, Hardeep Singh Nijjar, a prominent Khalistani leader and alleged chief of the Khalistan Tiger Force was shot to death outside the parking lot of Guru Nanak Sikh Gurdwara in Surrey, British Columbia.
 Nijjar was accused of training and funding members of the separatist group and had been declared a terrorist by India, who put a bounty of ₹10 lakh for information leading to his arrest.
 This was heavily seen as an R&AW assassination operation by not only followers of Nijjar, but also from Canadian officials.
 On 18 September 2023, Canadian Prime Minister Justin Trudeau formally accused the Indian government of the killing and acknowledged the expulsion of a prominent Indian diplomat responsible for R&AW activities in the country.
 India rejected Canada's allegations of involvement in Nijjar's murder, calling the Canadian government's allegations "absurd and motivated", and expelled numerous Canadian diplomats.